 - If there are no transform coefficients or block boundary is not a transform block boundary then motion conditions are checked (i.e. the difference between motion vectors and reference pictures).

-Therefore, HEVC deblocking condition in PU boundaries is taken into ATMVP and affine sub-blocks in VVC.
-This means check the deblocking motion conditions for ATMVP and affine motion sub-block boundaries as if they were PUs in HEVC.
+Therefore, HEVC deblocking condition in PU boundaries is taken into ASbTMVP and affine sub-blocks in VVC.
+This means check the deblocking motion conditions for SbTMVP and affine motion sub-block boundaries as if they were PUs in HEVC.

+Luma mapping with chroma scaling (LMCS)